ethernal/react-boilerplate/README.md

 Clone this repositiory and run `yarn install`.
 All dependencies are local to this environment.

+If you don't want to use precommit hooks for git, just clear the "precommit" command in package.json.

 # why?

 I love good tools and love building them.
 I also wanted to learn React/JS/Testing properly so I decided to get all the best tools available for JS/React etc. and combine them into a coherent package.
 This proved to be more difficult and exciting than it looked like.
 I was inspired by Kent C. Dodds to use TypeScript for type checking only and have all other tools from pure JS ecosystem.
 It started with videos about Jest runners and then I "overengineered" the starter package.